omilani/idea-sbt-plugin/README.txt

-changes made to original plugin: added a compiler tab to tool window, which gathers all compile errors each in one line added a (wait for ~) option for before run, which waits for background working to finish (i run ~test-compile in sbt console, to get files compiled in background like eclipse.
-  (this way running files immediately after change resulted in unchanged file running) added a show compiler error to settings, which if enabled, after compile finishes with error shows compiler tab by omid
+changes made to original plugin:

+added a 'run in background' option for before run tasks, which runs them with sbt ~ so changes are compiled immediately, not with the first run, makes things faster executing a run will wait till sbt process finishes before run task detects compile errors and stops running if there was any a hint in status bar is shown of status of sbt (working, stopped, successful, failed) added a compile tab to sbt view, which gathers and shows errors of last compile so one doesn't have to scroll in console to find errors, especially in bigger projects compile tab is focused automatically on errors (see settings) entering multiple sbt commands after each other into console made idea unresponsive, solved it

+by omid

 original readme: